 Peter Cornillon wrote:

-the future.
+future.
 What I often do when looking for data is to use google.
+For

-For example, a Ferret user just asked the Ferret e-mail list where
+example, a Ferret user just asked the Ferret e-mail list where he

-in COARDS for available via OPeNDAP he should suck the data directly
+COARDS for available via OPeNDAP he should suck the data directly into

-into Ferret via OPeNDAP.
+Ferret via OPeNDAP.
 I found the MERSEA site right off the bat.
+I've

-I've used the same trick to find SST data and wind data.
-The work
+used the same trick to find SST data and wind data.
+The work that we

-that we are currently doing to incorporate THREDDS into OPeNDAP
+are currently doing to incorporate THREDDS into OPeNDAP servers as

-servers as well as to upgrade our servers so that they indicate
+well as to upgrade our servers so that they indicate their presence on

 p.s.
 If you are interested in papers that we have published re